jotamayo97/John-Deere-Test/README.md

-# John Deere Code Challenge
+An 8-hours John Deere Code Challenge.

 After starting the application, access RabbitMQ’s management interface to test the queues and streams.